peterhinch/micropython-lcd160cr-gui/README.md

 It is also wise to issue ctrl-D to soft reset the Pyboard before importing a module which uses the library.
 The test programs require a ctrl-D before import.

+## 1.4 A performance boost

+This will only make a significant difference to applications which render substantial amounts of text using Python fonts.

+Rendering Python fonts is slow as it is performed pixel by pixel.
+A potential speedup is to use the `framebuf.blit` method but as standard it cannot render monochrome objects to color displays.
+A fix for this was developed by Jim Mussared (@jimmo) and consists of a native C module.

+On import, `lcd160_gui.py` attempts to import a module `framebuf_utils`.
+If this succeeds (i.e. a file `framebuf_utils.mpy` is found), rendering will be substantially faster.

+The directory `framebuf_utils` contains the source file, the makefile and a version of `framebuf_utils.mpy` for `armv7m` architecture (e.g. Pyboards).
+To install copy the directory and its contents to your device.
+On initialisation the message "Using fast mode" will be printed at the REPL.

 ###### [Jump to Contents](./README.md#contents)